 Stealing Fire by Steven Kotler & Jamie Wheal

-As mentioned on Instagram (November 29, 2018), the last audiobook that Joe Rogan finished listening to is Stealing Fire by Steven Kotler & Jamie Wheal.
+As mentioned on Instagram (November 29, 2018), Joe Rogan finished listening to the audiobook version of Stealing Fire by Steven Kotler & Jamie Wheal.
 It was recommended to him by UFC fighter Ben Askren.
 Stealing Fire: How Silicon Valley, the Navy SEALs, and Maverick Scientists Are Revolutionizing the Way We Live and Work expands on Kotler’s research on flow states and looks into how people are using altered states of consciousness to achieve peak performance.
 Steven Kotler was a guest on JRE #873.

 It’s an excellent book – Joe Rogan